Carrie Underwood May Have Been Snubbed At The ACM Awards, But Her Hair Won The Night

-Carrie Underwood wowed at last night's American Country Music Awards.
-While the country star did not receive any awards this year, her live performance — a gospel medley duet with CeCe Winans — was a highlight from the night.
+Carrie Underwood wowed at Sunday's American Country Music Awards.
+While the country star did not receive any nominations this year, her live performance — a gospel medley duet with CeCe Winans — was a highlight from the night.
 Another talking point in today's news?
 Underwood's ACM Awards ensemble: a white Grecian gown, and waist-grazing, platinum hair extensions.

 For the performance, the singer looked like a glittering vision sent down from above just to give us summer hair inspiration.
-Underwood wore a sequined gown, but it was her hair that stole the stage.
-Thanks to the expert styling of Melissa Schleicher, Underwood's blonde strands were styled in a center-parted, cascading blowout with just the right amount of wavy texture.
+Underwood wore a sparkling champagne-coloured gown, but it was her hair that stole the stage.
+Thanks to the expert styling of Melissa Schleicher, Underwood's blonde strands were styled in a centre-parted, cascading blowout with just the right amount of wavy texture.
 Her makeup, also done by Schleicher, complemented the look with a smoky eye and a glossy, peach-toned lip.

 Advertisement